List of Death in Paradise characters: Officer Ruby Patterson

 A recent graduated officer and Commissioner Patterson's niece, who replaces Officer Dwayne Myers, Ruby Patterson joins the team in Series 8, Episode 2.
 She's happy and excited when she has her first murder case with her new colleagues.
-Her colleague, Officer JP Hooper is at first annoyed at her behaviour during duty, but since came to tolerate her enthusiasm and genuine desire to do the job.
+Her colleague, Officer JP Hooper is at first annoyed at her behaviour during duty, but later came to tolerate her enthusiasm and genuine desire to do the job.
 Ruby also helps JP and offered him advice after he found out his wife, Rosey Fabrice was pregnant.
 Ruby leaves the team after Series 9, with Commissioner Patterson stating in Series 10, Episode 1 that Madeleine had secured Ruby a secondment to Paris, one which Ruby later indicates will remain "indefinite".

 Detective Sergeant Madeleine Dumas

 A detective sergeant from France, replacing DS Florence Cassell.
 Madeline initially came to the island as an officer of Internal Affairs to investigate Florence's recent shooting and assess Mooney's competence as a detective, but after witnessing him in action, she affirmed that what happened to Florence wasn't his fault and accepted an offer to remain on the island as permanent DS.
 She leaves the island after Series 9, with Commissioner Patterson mentioning in Series 10, Episode 1 that she left Saint Marie after accepting a new position in Paris, where she also arranged for a secondment for Ruby.